kopia/kopia-test-builds/README.md

-# kopia-ui-release
+# Kopia Test Builds

-Pre-releases for Kopia UI
+Test builds for Kopia, may not be stable, use at your own risks.